isaiah-perumalla/jvmProfilingPitfalls/README.md

 "

-Without a profiler it is almost impossible to indentify critical code in large software.
+Without a profiler it is almost impossible to identify critical code in large software.

 This post is just some of my notes on how profiling tools (sampling profilers in particular ) work on the JVM and limitation of common tools